A 300MW/600MWh battery storage project in Kilmarnock, supporting the uptake of renewable power.

 Permanent fencing will be installed during this phase and some of the landscape planting will be undertaken in this time.

-We expect there will be a maximum of approximately 15 deliveries per day over this six-month period.
+We expect there will be a maximum of approximately 15 deliveries of the battery equipment per day over this five-month period.

 Once the equipment has been installed on-site there follows an extensive period of connecting the equipment together and testing it to ensure it complies with all protocols and policies and operates as planned.